langchain-ai/langchainjs/docs/docs/getting-started/install.md

 import { OpenAI } from "langchain/llms/openai";
 ```

-If you want to use LangChain in frontend pages, in order to support the tokenizer library `@dqbd/tiktoken`, you need to add the following to your `next.config.js` to enable support for WebAssembly modules:
+If you want to use LangChain in frontend `pages`, you need to add the following to your `next.config.js` to enable support for WebAssembly modules (which is required by the tokenizer library `@dqbd/tiktoken`):

 ```js
 const nextConfig = {